solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 - Review if high evictions are occurring.
 If so, shared buffers should be increased.
 - Large number of fsyncs by client backends could indicate misconfiguration of the shared buffers and/or the checkpointer.

+### Task 5: Using Query Store

+In lab 1 you enabled the Query Store via server parameters.
+As you were working with Lab 2, you executed several actions against the database.

+1. Run the following to see what the most expensive queries were:

+    ```sql
+    SELECT * FROM query_store.qs_view;
+    ```

+2. You should see a series of queries:

+TODO

+For more information on the query store feature, reference [Monitor performance with the Query Store](https://learn.microsoft.com/en-us/azure/postgresql/single-server/concepts-query-store)

 ## Exercise 5: PgBouncer